smotastic/savage-api/README.md

 # Customization
 The default endpoints will always supply the full object, with all attributes set.
-If needed, the api can be extended, to e.g. only fetch the names of a certain table, to show in a datatable.
+If needed, the api can be extended, to e.g. only fetch a certain column of a certain table, to show in a datatable.

 Also see `custom_api_test.dart`
 ```dart